HuberAdrian/selfmade_gh_copilot/README.md

 ### About this Project
 I must admit, the name "Selfmade Github Copilot" is a bit exaggerated.
 It's more like an interactive program for web development ressources.
+Once I built a Portfolio Website, I will host it online.

 ### Main benefits to other ressources
 - interactive, easy to find iformation